matthias-reis/carda-gatsby/content/articles/2021/07/repetita-iuvant-3-1.md

 language: en
 languageLink: /2021/07/repetita-iuvant-3-1/
 ---
-**Repetita Iuvant is a group of friends who share their love of music and nature.
+**Repetita Iuvant are a group of friends who found each other through their love for music.
 Their new EP "3+1" for them is their natural, musical and mathematical consequence of their 2020 work "3", opening the next chapter of their trilogy, which together make up their first LP.**

 The post-rock/noise band from La Spezia, Italy, consists of Andrea Testa (drums), Christoforo da Costa (guitar, synthy), and Daniele Isetta (guitar).